SagredoIsmael/navigation_rn/README.md

 https://reactnavigation.org/docs/getting-started

-## **Prerequisite if you want to use icons in tabs**
+## **Prerequisite for use icons in tabs**

-If you want to use icons in tabs, you have to add this package to your project:
+You have to add this package to your project for use icons in tabs or custom drawer.

 https://github.com/oblador/react-native-vector-icons